Robustness and Generalization for Metric Learning: Introduction

-In this paper, we propose to address this lack of theoretical framework by studying the generalization ability of metric learning algorithms according to a notion of {\it algorithmic robustness}.
-Algorithmic robustness, introduced by Xu et al. \cite{XUrobustness,XUrobustness-ML}, allows one to derive generalization bounds when given two ``close'' training and testing examples the variation between their associated loss is bounded.
-This notion of closeness examples relies on a partition of the input space into different regions such that two examples in the same region are said close.
-This framework has been successfully used in the classic supervised learning setting for deriving generalization bounds for SVM, Lasso and more.
-We propose here to adapt this notion of algorithmic robustness to metric learning that works both for similarity and distance learning.
-We show that, in this context, the problem of non-IIDness of the learning pairs can be worked around by simply assuming that the pairs are built from an IID sample of labeled examples.
-Moreover, following the work of Xu et al. \cite{XUrobustness-ML}, we provide a notion of weak robustness that is necessary and sufficient for metric learning algorithms to generalize well, highlighting that robustness is a fundamental property.
-We illustrate the applicability of our framework by deriving generalization bounds, using very few approach-specific arguments, for a larger class of problems than Jin et al. that can accommodate a vast choice of regularizers, without any assumption on the distribution of the examples.
+In this paper, we propose to study the generalization ability of metric learning algorithms according to a notion of {\it algorithmic robustness}.
+This framework, introduced by Xu et al. \cite{Xu2010,Xu2012a}, allows one to derive generalization bounds when the variation in the loss associated with two ``close'' training and testing examples is bounded.
+The notion of closeness relies on a partition of the input space into different regions such that two examples in the same region are considered close.
+Robustness has been successfully used to derive generalization bounds in the classic supervised learning setting, with results for SVM, LASSO, etc. We propose here to adapt algorithmic robustness to metric learning.
+We show that, in this context, the problem of non-IIDness of the training pairs/triplets can be worked around by simply assuming that they are built from an IID sample of labeled examples.
+Moreover, following \cite{Xu2012a}, we provide a notion of weak robustness that is necessary and sufficient for metric learning algorithms to generalize well, confirming that robustness is a fundamental property.
+We illustrate the applicability of the proposed framework by deriving generalization bounds, using very few approach-specific arguments, for a family of problems that is larger than what is considered in previous work \cite{Jin2009,Bian2011,Bian2012,Cao2012a}.
+In particular, results apply to a vast choice of regularizers, without any assumption on the distribution of the examples and using a simple proof technique.

 The rest of the paper is organized as follows.
 We introduce some preliminaries and notations in Section~\ref{prelim}.
 Our notion of algorithmic robustness for metric learning is presented in Section~\ref{robustsec}.
 The necessity and sufficiency of weak robustness is shown in Section~\ref{nessec}.
-Section~\ref{exsec} is devoted to the illustration of our framework to actual metric learning algorithms.
-Finally, we conclude in Section~\ref{conclu}.
+Section~\ref{exsec} illustrates the wide applicability of our framework by deriving bounds for existing metric learning formulations.
+Section~\ref{disc} discusses the merits and limitations of the proposed analysis compared to related work, and we conclude in Section~\ref{conclu}.